AsahiLinux/docs/docs/index.md

-# Welcome to the Asahi Linux documentation Wiki!
+# Welcome to the Asahi Linux documentation!

 We are just getting started.